chrismorse/SDM/README.md

  > A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves. -- Lau Tsu

+> Nothing is more rewarding than sharing the adventure of building something that truly matters with engaged teammates.  --Atlassian

 ## Questions to answer